jburguete/fractal/3.4.7/README.md

-FRACTAL (3.4.6 version)
+FRACTAL (3.4.7 version)
 =======================

-A program growing fractals to benchmark parallelization and drawing libraries.
+A program using growing fractals to benchmark parallelization and drawing libraries.

 WARNING
 -------

 This program is a benchmark on parallelization.
-It uses intensively the CPU.
+It uses intensively the CPU!

 TOOLS AND LIBRARIES REQUIRED TO BUILD THE EXECUTABLE
 ----------------------------------------------------